Optometric Residency

 Teaching Responsibilities for Resident:

-United interaction with student externs
+Limited interaction with student extern

 Scholarship: